microsoftgraph/group-membership-management/README.md

 Once the pipeline has completed building and deploying GMM code and resources to your Azure resource groups, we need to make some final configuration changes.

-### Grant SecurityGroup function access to the Queue and Topic
+### Grant SecurityGroup, GraphUpdater function access to storage account

+SecurityGroup and GraphUpdater need MSI access to the storage account where the membership blobs are going to be temporary stored.

+Once your Function Apps:
+- `<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-SecurityGroup`
+- `<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-GraphUpdater`

-Once your Function App `<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-SecurityGroup` has been created we need to grant it access to the Queue and Topic.
+have been created we need to grant them access to the storage account containers.

-    QueueName: membership
-    TopicName: syncjobs
+    By default GMM uses the same account that was automatically created to store the sync job's information.
+    The naming convention is jobs<environmentAbbreviation><randomId>, the exact name can be found in the data key vault secrets under 'jobsStorageAccountName'.

+    StorageAccountName:  jobs<environmentAbbreviation><randomId>
+    FunctionAppNames:
-    FunctionAppName: <SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-SecurityGroup
+    <SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-SecurityGroup
+    <SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-GraphUpdater

-    1. . ./Set-ServiceBusManagedIdentityRoles.ps1
+    1. . ./Set-StorageAccountContainerManagedIdentityRoles.ps1
-    2. Set-ServiceBusManagedIdentityRoles  -SolutionAbbreviation "<SolutionAbbreviation>" `
+    2. Set-StorageAccountContainerManagedIdentityRoles -SolutionAbbreviation "<SolutionAbbreviation>" `
                                                        -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
+                                                       -StorageAccountName "<StorageAccountName>
                                                        -FunctionAppName "<FunctionAppName>" `
-                                        -QueueName "membership" `
-                                        -TopicName "syncjobs" `
                                                        -Verbose

-In the event that you need to grant access to the queue and topic to an Azure active directory group (i.e. a group that contains your development team) in your tenant, you may need to use the provided powershell script below:

-    1. . ./Set-ServiceBusManagedIdentityRolesToADGroup.ps1
-    2. Set-ServiceBusManagedIdentityRolesToADGroup  -SolutionAbbreviation "<SolutionAbbreviation>" `
-                                        -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
-                                        -GroupName "<GroupName>" `
-                                        -QueueName "membership" `
-                                        -TopicName "syncjobs" `
-                                        -Verbose
+    Run the script for each function app name, in this case we need to run the script twice once for SecurityGroup and once for GraphUpdater functions.
 ### Access to App Configuration

 Grant all the functions access to the AppConfiguration by running the following script: